-Spousal issues regarding the offering of health insurance tend to involve employee benefits.
+In health insurance, marriage is often in issue with regard to employee benefits.
 Many businesses with health plans will offer enrollment to employees' spouses, although company contributions for spousal coverage are often either less than the amount paid for employees or non-existent.
 In recent years, many companies have instituted spousal exclusions in their health plans and have either prevented spouses from joining at all or have put certain conditions on spousal enrollment.
 For example, as detailed in benefit trade publications like HR Magazine, a group plan might exclude spouses who are eligible for health insurance at their own jobs or might require an additional premium contribution from a spouse who doesn't want insurance through his or her own employer but wants to enroll in a spouse's plan.